marcelodcatarino-sudo/COVID-19-clinical-trials/README.md

 # COVID-19-clinical-trials

 ## 🎯 Summary
 This project analyzes the global landscape of COVID-19 clinical research.
-By engineering a pipeline from raw ClinicalTrials.gov data to a structured MySQL database.
-The goal was to uncovered key patterns in trial landscape, success, enrollment, and geographic distribution.
+By engineering a pipeline from raw ClinicalTrials.gov data to a structured MySQL database, the goal was to uncover key patterns in trial landscape, success, enrollment, and geographic distribution.

 ![Dashboard](outputs/plots/dashboard.png)
 **Note:** For the full interactive experience, open the outputs/dashboard.pbix file with Power BI Desktop.